 The Last Word

 If energy-efficient airflow from a fan that can be subtly tucked into a corner is what you’re looking for, tower fans are the way to go.
-Aside from their modern, even minimalistic design, our recommended tower fans range in size from just over 14 inches tall to more than 3 feet high to provide excellent airflow to all spaces, from a small office to a large bedroom, even when the temps are hitting an all-time high outside.
+Aside from their modern, even minimalistic design, our recommendations range in size from just over 14 inches tall to more than 3 feet high to provide excellent airflow in all spaces, from a small office to a large bedroom, even when the temps are hitting an all-time high outside.
 And while tower fans that also act as air filters or space heaters do tend to run on the pricier side, their multifunctionality is a win-win you can rely on all year round, not just during the sweltering summer season.